-a) Ties - Male and Female
+a) Ties

-- Ties must be worn with the white or blue dress shirt while on duty. - Ties must be knotted with a Windsor or four-in-hand knot. - When ties are worn, the top button of the shirt must be closed; collar extenders are permitted. - Ties must be secured firmly against the collar and cover the top button. - Do not tuck ties into shirt or under waistband or belt. - Ties should extend to the top of the belt buckle, but not beyond. - Clip-on and extra long ties are available upon request.
+- Ties must be worn with the white or blue dress shirt while on duty. - When ties are worn, the top button of the shirt must be closed; collar extenders are permitted. - Ties must be secured firmly against the collar and cover the top button. - Do not tuck ties into shirt or under waistband or belt. - Ties should extend to the top of the belt buckle, but not beyond. - Clip-on and extra long ties are available upon request.

-b) Bow Ties - Male and Female
+b) Bow Ties